+Our aim is to analyze recent work implementing NeSy in the language domain, to verify if the goals of NeSy are being realized, and to identify the challenges and future directions.
+We briefly describe each of the goals illustrated in figure \ref{fig:nesygoals}, which we have identified based on our synthesis of the related work outlined above.

-\subsubsection{Out-of-distribution (OOD) Generalization}
+\subsection{Out-of-distribution (OOD) Generalization}

-OOD generalization refers to the ability of a model to extrapolate to phenomena not previously seen in the training data.
-The lack of OOD generalization in LLMs is often demonstrated by their inability perform commonsense reasoning, as in the example in figure \ref{fig:gpt3fumble}.
+OOD generalization \cite{Shen_Liu_He_Zhang_Xu_Yu_Cui_2021} refers to the ability of a model to extrapolate to phenomena not previously seen in the training data.
+The lack of OOD generalization in LLMs is often demonstrated by their inability perform commonsense reasoning, as in the example in Figure \ref{fig:gpt3fumble}.

-\subsubsection{Interpretability}
+\subsection{Interpretability}

 As Machine Learning (ML) and AI become increasingly embedded in daily life, the need to hold ML/AI accountable is also growing.
-This is particularly true in sensitive domains such as healthcare, legal, and some business applications such as lending, where bias mitigation and fairness are critical.
-These concerns, among others, are the province of Explainable AI (XAI).
-XAI can be broken down into three main categories:
+This is particularly true in sensitive domains such as healthcare, legal, and some business applications such as lending, where bias mitigation and fairness are critical. \say{An interpretable model is constrained, following a domain-specific set of constraints that make reasoning processes understandable} \cite{rudin2022interpretable}.